 Bio to come

-Throughout the years, the Center has responded to the changing needs of the community with innovation and compassion.
+Throughout the years, the Station has responded to the changing needs of the community with innovation and compassion.
 One of its most impactful developments has been the creation and growth of the Meals on Wheels program, which now delivers over 40,000 meals each year to homebound seniors across the Verde Valley.
 In addition to nutrition support, the Center has expanded to offer entertainment, resources, educational activities, and opportunities for social connection—all designed to promote independence, dignity, and a high quality of life for older adults.

-The iconic brick building that houses the Center was built as a transfer station/ and maintenance yard which was used to maintain steam engines during Cottonwood’s refining days.
+The iconic brick building that houses the Station was built as a transfer station/ and maintenance yard which was used to maintain steam engines during Cottonwood’s refining days.
 With an eye for growth and a heart of servitude, the Garrison family donated the building along with property that span from 5th Street past Willard to the County.
 The County then granted the building, to the Verde Valley Senior Citizens Association in October of 2007.
 Under the watchful eye and incredible vision of the organization’s first and longtime Executive Director, Elaine Bremner, the building was transformed, becoming the historical beauty you see now.

-Today, the Verde Valley Senior Center stands as a trusted and vital resource for hundreds of seniors and their families.
-With the support of local volunteers, donors, and community partners, the Center continues to honor its legacy while building a stronger future—one where every senior in the Verde Valley feels valued, supported, and cared for.
+Today, The Station on 6th stands as a trusted and vital resource for hundreds of seniors and their families.
+With the support of local volunteers, donors, and community partners, the Station continues to honor its legacy while building a stronger future—one where every senior in the Verde Valley feels valued, supported, and cared for.
 As we look ahead, we remain committed to meeting the needs of our aging population with the same compassion and dedication that have defined our history from the very beginning.

 The Station on 6th is administered by